robertgontarski/node-docker-image/README.md

 ## Description

-This Docker image is based on Ubuntu and includes basic tools as well as Node.js installed using NVM (Node Version Manager).
+This Docker image is based on linux and includes basic tools as well as Node.js installed using NVM (Node Version Manager).

-## What’s Included
+## Supported Tags

-- Ubuntu as the base operating system.
-- Installed tools:
-  - `curl`
-  - `git`
-  - `zip`
-  - `vim`
-- Node.js `latest` installed via `NVM`.
+- `latest` - the latest version of Node.js based on `Ubuntu 20.10`
+- `slim` - the latest version of Node.js based on `Debian trixie-slim`

 ## Installation and Usage